What To Expect and Hope For In Real Estate For 2017

 Due to lack of inventory, many people have to look further out from cities to find homes in the right price range.
 More buyers will move to the suburbs to find affordable housing.

-New construction always comes at a premium, but that will be even more true in 2017.
+New construction always comes at a premium.
+Statistics show that this will be even more true in 2017.
 A labor shortage in the construction industry is forcing builders to offer higher wages to compete for workers.
 Those costs will be passed on to buyers.
 President-elect Donald Trump’s promises to deport immigrants — who often find work in the construction industry — could exacerbate the existing labor shortage.

 While many young people have traditionally headed for the coasts after college, an increasing number of millennials are choosing to settle down and buy homes in the Midwest.
 In particular, Realtor.com predicts millennials will settle in Madison, Wisconsin; Columbus, Ohio; Omaha, Nebraska; Des Moines, Iowa; and Minneapolis, Minnesota.
 These markets are close to large universities, offer well-paying jobs and are generally more affordable for young homebuyers,